 Active in New York, N.Y.

-Collection size: 9 items (on partial microfilm reel).
+Collection size: 0.6 linear feet (on partial microfilm reel).

 Collection Summary: Letters and a scrapbook, photograph and poster documenting the activities of painter Ernest Lawson.